SShivamshan/Dijkstra-Algorithm-Project/README.md

     **Example :** ./main.exe

 **It is possible to simply run the program without arguments and change the default values directly in the no arguments section inside the program.**
-**There are three files called : station.cpp station.hpp main.cpp which contains the implementation of the Dijkstra algorithm**